mpr120/Tormented_Demon/README.md

 # Tormented Demon PLugin
 This plugin will track how many attacks a tormented demon has used using a particular style.
 This plugin does not tell you any information that has not already happened.
-It **CANNOT** be used to "pre-determine" attacks before they happen.
+It can **NOT** be used to "pre-determine" attacks before they happen.